hyperrhiz/intimate-fields/docs/twitter.md

 a.
 From the Intimate Fields repository download `markov.py`, `corpus.txt`, `history.txt` and `keys.py` into the same directory.

-b. replace the `corpus.py` text with your own, if you want to add extra (or different) posies</li>
+b. replace the `corpus.py` text with your own, if you want to add extra (or different) posies
-<li>Open up `keys.py` and replace the blank text with your keys: Consumer Key, Consumer Secret, Access Token and Access Secret from step 2.

 c.
+Open up `keys.py` and replace the blank text with your keys: Consumer Key, Consumer Secret, Access Token and Access Secret from step 2.

+d.
 Open up `markov.py` and replace the twitter account handle at the bottom of the script with your own.

-d.
+e.
 Open up Terminal, navigate into the directory with your four files, and run the bot by typing `python markov.py`.
 If all’s well, your bot will tweet a new posy.

-e.
+f.
 Keeping your bot running continuously will depend on your setup.
 If you’ve got a dedicated Raspberry Pi set up, you can just set up a cron job telling it to run the script every 30 minutes.
 Or, if you have shell-access hosting somewhere, you can upload the files to your host and run the cron job there.

 **Note** *Every environment is different.
 For Dreamhost, here are a few useful links on your way to setting up the script and running it:*